All Episodes

 He clearly could not stop himself from further defaming people involved in the Sandy Hook lawsuits, saying that maybe Sandy Hook was fake.

-He could not stop himself from doing that at all.
+Could not stop himself from doing that at all.

-He clearly has a lot of business he needs to take care of with his lawyers vis-a-vis the cases that have already happened, the illusions about the appeal, the bankruptcy process.
+He clearly has a lot of business he needs to take care of with his lawyers vis-à-vis the cases that have already happened, the illusions about the appeal, the bankruptcy process.

 A lot of business.